rectorphp/getrector-com/resources/blog/posts/2024/2024-11-13-introducing-composer-version-based-sets.md

 id: 73
 title: "Introducing Composer Version-Based Sets"
 perex: |
-    Packages that ship lot of versions, can have lot of sets to apply.
-E.g. twig/twig has 6 sets in Rector, couple for v1 and couple for v2.
+    Packages that ship a lot of versions can have a lot of sets to apply.
+For, twig/twig has 6 sets in Rector, a couple for v1 and a couple for v2.
 What about v3?
-We have to always check for our local installed version, and then keep `rector.php` up to date.
+We must always check for our locally installed version and then keep `rector.php` up to date.

-    This might lead to errors, as we might run sets with new features from v3, that we don't have yet.
+    This could lead to errors as we run sets with new features from v3 that we don't have yet.
 ---

 At the moment, we have to add sets manually one by one to `rector.php`: